File Filtering

 Order of Operations

-1. include runs first, adding files to the output
+1. include adds files to the output

-2. exclude runs second, removing files from the output
+2. exclude removes files from the output

-This means you can include a broad pattern and then exclude specific files:
+When listed in this order, you can include a broad pattern and then exclude specific files:

 - repo: